 What are the costs associated with portfolio submissions and evaluation?

-The first portfolio, which is developed in the course, will be evaluated at no additional cost.
-An evaluation fee of $250 will be charged for additional portfolios completed beyond the course requirement.
-If the evaluationresults in the award of academic credit, the credit will be posted to the student’s transcript at no charge.
+The first portfolio, which students develop in the course, will be evaluated at no additional cost.
+An evaluation fee of $250 is charged for additional portfolios completed beyond the course requirement.
+If the evaluation results in the award of academic credit, the credit will be posted to the student’s transcript at no charge.

-If the evaluator does not recommend credit, the student will be informed of the reason(s) for the decision.
-If the student decides to revise the portfolioand resubmit it for consideration,there will be no charge for the firstresubmission.
+If the evaluator does not recommend credit, the PLA advisor will inform the student of the reason(s) for the decision.
+If the student decides to revise the portfolio and resubmit it for consideration, there will be no charge for the first resubmission.
 Subsequent resubmissions will each incur a fee of $250.
 In some rare cases, the evaluator may determine that the credit being sought by the student is simply not appropriate, and will communicate to the student that a resubmission is not worthwhile.

 The evaluation fee is non-refundable, regardless of the credit recommendation.